 - Rest well: Take enough rest as it helps ease the joint or knee pains.

-If these above measures do not work and the pain aggravates, you need to visit your doctor for proper medical treatment.
+If the above measures do not work and the pain worsens, you need to visit your doctor for proper medical treatment.

 Treatment For Joint Pain During Pregnancy

-The safest over-the-counter medicine your doctor would prescribe is acetaminophen (paracetamol) that helps relieve mild joint pains.
+The safest over-the-counter medicine your doctor would prescribe is acetaminophen (paracetamol) that helps relieve mild joint pain.
 Take only small dosages, or as prescribed by the doctor, since excessive use is associated with liver damage (10) ( (11).

 Avoid soothing creams and ointments that contain methyl salicylate as they can cause a burning sensation on the skin (12).